-Marketing professionals in the food industry have a full arsenal of tools to effectively market their products, but perhaps the best weapon is one of the most underutilized.
-Health professional marketing includes the marketing of nutrition and health information to credentialed individuals who can advocate for the strengths of your organization.
-Incorporating this kind of marketing strategy for your food business widens your reach.
+Marketing professionals in the food industry are well-equipped with an arsenal of tools to effectively market their products to their desired audiences.
+However, an unexpected partner and valued thought leader that marketing professionals may not have considered is the healthcare professional.
+Health professional marketing includes the marketing of nutrition and health information to credentialed individuals who can advocate for the strengths of your organization or topic of interest.
+Incorporating this kind of marketing strategy for your food business can widen your reach and boost credibility.

 These credentialed individuals may work in a variety of fields and settings, including academia, health clinics, government, retail, media, and more.
-You can include them at any point during the product development and consumer journey to disseminate and amplify health messages.
-Here are just five reasons health professionals could be your secret weapon if you’re a marketing professional in the food industry.
+Healthcare professionals are deeply skilled at distilling complex, scientific information about health and nutrition for translation into digestible recommendations for patients and clients.
+As a marketing professional, collaboration with healthcare professionals allows for an opportunity to disseminate evidence-based research and health messaging to educate your target audiences.
+Here are just five reasons how healthcare professionals can advance your strategy and amplify evidence-based information if you’re a marketing professional in the food industry.

 1. A health professional marketing strategy adds credibility to your brand.